Advanced Angular: AI-Ready Architectures with Signals

 is Google Development Expert (GDE), and has published books at O'Reilly, Microsoft Press, and Hanser and writes for Heise Online, windows.developer and the Java magazine.
 He also regularly shares his knowledge at conferences

-Optional – Remote workshops: All our trainings and consulting services can also be booked
+Optional – Remote Workshops: All our training and consulting services can also be booked as remote workshops!

-We cover all current Angular features against the backdrop of sustainable architectures:
+We cover current Angular features and architecture techniques in the context of sustainable architectures for large, long-lived business applications:

-• Signal-based from day one, including the Resource API and Signal Forms
+• Signal-based from the start, including the Resource API and Signal Forms

 • Modern state management with the NgRx Signal Store